superscott/compass_rake/README.txt

 3.)
 Run 'rake compass:setup'
   a.)
-This will install the bundler gem, and then run bundle install to get the compass gem.
+This will install the bundler gem, and then run bundle install to get the compass gem. b.)
+Note: You only need to do this once, the first time you download the tool.

 4.)
 Place all the images in the /images folder.